Selecting a language will automatically trigger the translation of the page content.

 in the event of death, the new LIP continues to be paid to your Civil partnership or partner or, if not, to your minor children.

-In the event of death on duty, your relatives may be entitled, under certain conditions, to a reversion allowance.
+In the event of death in service, your loved ones may be entitled, under certain conditions, to a reversion allowance.

-The Reversion Allowance shall be paid monthly to one of the following persons:
+The reversion allowance shall be paid every month to any of the following:

 • Person you lived with as a couple

-• Child under 21 years of age or whatever the age of the child is with a disability
+• Child under 21 years of age or regardless of age if disabled